vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

     // ...
 ```

 I believe the above solution is, honestly speaking, terrible.
-First of all, we are using `std::size_t`, but it is not guaranteed that type matches the type of `Image::width`.
-To be correct, we should use `decltype(std::declval<const Image&>().width)`, which is quite verbose.
-Regardless, the code is unnecessarily verbose - the amount of syntactic noise makes me question whether the code is correct or not when I look at it, as there are more places where a mistake could have been made.
-Finally, we lose `const`-correctness and its safety and cognition-related benefits.
+First of all, we are using `std::size_t`, which is not guaranteed to match the type of `Image::width`.
+To be (pendantically) correct, `decltype(std::declval<const Image&>().width)` should be used, which is verbose.
+Regardless, the code is still unnecessarily verbose - the amount of syntactic noise makes me wonder if the code is correct when I look at it, as there are more places where a defect could have been introduced.
+Finally, we lose `const`-correctness, including its safety and readability benefits.

-Obviously, `<algorithm>` comes to the rescue!
-Right...?
-Well...
+Obviously, `<algorithm>` comes to the rescue! ...right?
+Well, you be the judge:

 ```cpp
 TextureAtlas stitchImages(const std::vector<Image>& images)